RPG3D/UE4_LuaScript/README.md

 Simple Is Power, both Runtime refelection & auto generate static bind code are supported!
 note: add -FastLua to Visual Studio Command-Line, then F5, the static bind code will generated
 ## about
-  LuaScript is unreal runtime reflection based Lua API for UE4.
+  LuaScript is unreal reflection based Lua API for UE4.
 All BlueprintCallable function & All UPROPERTY property & All Dynamic Delegate can be access in Lua.

   some global function, you can find in UnrealMisc.h; example: